MrFCow/ocr_share/README.md

 To allow user capture an image from mobile back camera, then user can touch to drag out a rectangle to select an area for OCR

 # Major Package used
-*OCR: Tesseract.js
++OCR: Tesseract.js
-*Touch Gesture: react-use-gesture
++Touch Gesture: react-use-gesture
-*Camera: react-webcam
++Camera: react-webcam

 # Issues Identified
 The drag selected area of image does not align to actual image location